terremoth/my-cheatsheets/git.md

 git checkout -- <file, ...files> = ignore file(s) modifications and rollback them as it was before

+git checkout -b \<branch name\> = creates a new branch from the current branch you were working and goes into it

 git reset HEAD = unadd the files that you "add" before

 git reset \<sha1_code\> = rollback your project to that commit sha1 register in specific